-- (d) It is the intent of the Legislature to encourage the Governor to give a high priority to California promise neighborhoods in the expenditure of discretionary federal workforce investment funds. - 11754. (a) The department shall work with the California Health and Human Services Agency and county health and human services agencies to ensure, to the extent feasible, the maximum participation of eligible populations within California promise neighborhoods in the following programs: - (1) The CalFresh program pursuant to Chapter 10 (commencing with Section 18900) of Part 6 of Division 9 of the Welfare and Institutions Code. - (2) The Medi-Cal program pursuant to Chapter 7 (commencing with Section 14000) of Part 3 of Division 9 of the Welfare and Institutions Code. - (b) The department shall have a participation goal of 90 percent, and, beginning January 1, 2016, the department shall post participation rates for these areas and establish a goal of 90 percent participation by January 1, 2016. areas.
-The department shall explore different methods of increasing participation, including, but not necessarily limited to, a universal application and electronic data sharing with schools and school districts. - 11755.
-The department shall work with the California Children and Families Commission (First 5 Commission), established pursuant to Division 108 (commencing with Section 130100) of the Health and Safety Code, to ensure that, to the extent feasible, ehildren and families eligible applicants residing within California promise neighborhoods receive maximum bonus points, additional recognition, or weighted consideration for receiving funding for competitive grants administered by that commission. - 11756. (a) The department shall work with the California Community Colleges, the California State University, the University of California, the Student Aid Commission, and the California Postsecondary Education Commission to ensure that, to the extent feasible, children and families eligible applicants residing within California promise neighborhoods receive maximum bonus points, additional recognition, or weighted consideration, to the extent feasible, when applying for funding for competitive grants.
+- (e) It is the intent of the Legislature to encourage the Governor to give a high priority to California promise neighborhoods in the expenditure of discretionary federal workforce investment funds. - 11754. (a) The department shall work with the California Health and Human Services Agency and county health and human services agencies to ensure, to the extent feasible, the maximum participation of eligible populations within California promise neighborhoods in the following programs: - (1) The CalFresh program pursuant to Chapter 10 (commencing with Section 18900) of Part 6 of Division 9 of the Welfare and Institutions Code. - (2) The Medi-Cal program pursuant to Chapter 7 (commencing with Section 14000) of Part 3 of Division 9 of the Welfare and Institutions Code. - (b) The department shall have a participation goal of 90 percent, and, beginning January 1, 2016, the department shall post participation rates for these areas.
+The department shall explore different methods of increasing participation, including, but not necessarily limited to, a universal application and electronic data sharing with schools and school districts.

-7 AB 1178
+\7\ AB 1178

+11754.
+The department shall work with the California Children and Families Commission (First 5 Commission), established pursuant to Division 108 (commencing with Section 130100) of the Health and Safety Code, to ensure that, to the extent feasible, eligible applicants residing within California promise neighborhoods receive bonus points, additional recognition, or weighted consideration for receiving funding for competitive grants administered by that commission.

-(b) Schools and Schools, school districts, and institutions of higher education within California promise neighborhoods shall, at a minimum, receive maximum for purposes of meeting the shared outcomes of the promise neighborhood initiative, to the extent not in conflict with federal law or with an initiative measure, receive bonus points, additional recognition, or weighted consideration for receiving funding for the following competitive grants:
+- 11755. (a) The department shall work with the California Community Colleges, the California State University, the University of California, the Student Aid Commission, and the California Postsecondary Education Commission to ensure that, to the extent feasible, eligible applicants residing within California promise neighborhoods receive bonus points, additional recognition, or weighted consideration, to the extent feasible, when applying for funding for competitive grants. - (b) Schools, school districts, and institutions of higher education within California promise neighborhoods shall, at a minimum, for purposes of meeting the shared-outcomes common outcomes of the promise neighborhood initiative, to the extent not in conflict with federal law or with an initiative measure, receive bonus points, additional recognition, or weighted consideration for receiving funding for the following competitive grants: - (1) The After School Education and Safety Program established pursuant to Section 8482. - (2) A California Partnership Academy established pursuant to Article 5 (commencing with Section 54690) of Chapter 9 of Part 29 of Division 4 of Title 2. - (3) The Immediate Intervention-Underperforming Schools Program established pursuant to Section 52053.

-- (1) The After School Education and Safety Program established pursuant to Section 8482. - (2) A California Partnership Academy established pursuant to Article 5 (commencing with Section 54690) of Chapter 9 of Part 29 of Division 4 of Title 2. - (3) The Immediate Intervention-Underperforming Schools Program established pursuant to Section 52053. - (4) Career technical education pathways grants pursuant to Section 88532. - (5) School improvement grants, to the extent that a school within a promise neighborhood is presently low achieving and is eligible for Title 1 funding pursuant to Chapter 70 (commencing with Section 6301) of Title 20 of the United States Code. - 11757. (a)-The department shall work with the Employment Development Department, the California Workforce Investment Board, and the Employment Training Panel to ensure that, to the extent feasible, children and families eligible applicants residing within California promise neighborhoods receive maximum bonus points, additional recognition, or weighted consideration for receiving funding for competitive grants. - (b) Cities and counties in which California promise neighborhoods are located shall, to the extent feasible, receive priority in the following programs and grants: - (1) Programs of the Employment Training Panel established pursuant to Chapter 3.5 (commencing with Section 10200) of Part 1 of Division 3 of the Unemployment Insurance Code. - (2) Workforce development solicitations for proposals. - 11758. (a) The department shall work with the Department of Parks and Recreation to ensure that children and families eligible applicants residing within California promise neighborhoods receive, to the extent feasible, maximum bonus points, additional recognition, or weighted consideration for receiving funding for competitive grants. (b) Cities and counties in which California promise
+(3) Career technical education pathways grants pursuant to Section 88532.

+37 (4) School improvement grants, to the extent that a school within 38 a promise neighborhood is presently low achieving and is eligible 39 for Title 1 funding pursuant to Chapter 70 (commencing with 40 Section 6301) of Title 20 of the United States Code.
+AB 1178 -8-

+2 11756.
+The department shall work with the Employment 3 Development Department, the California Workforce Investment 4 Board, and the Employment Training Panel to ensure that, to the 5 extent feasible, eligible applicants residing within California 6 promise neighborhoods receive bonus points, additional 7 recognition, or weighted consideration for receiving funding for 8 competitive grants.